viamrobotics/docs/docs/tutorials/projects/guardian.md

 Click **Save config** in the bottom left corner of the screen.

-Now your guardian should start behaving like a guardian automatically once booted!
+Now your guardian starts behaving like a guardian automatically once booted!

 ## Next steps